fuel-infrastructure/fuel-sequencer/scripts/instrumentation/README.md

 ## First time running

+- Depending on what you want to monitor:
-- Optionally run the Sidecar with Prometheus enabled at http://localhost:8081 (or reconfigure `prometheus.yml` accordingly).
+  - Run the Sidecar with Prometheus enabled at http://localhost:8081 (or reconfigure `prometheus.yml` accordingly).
-- Optionally run the Sequencer with Prometheus enabled at http://localhost:26660 (or reconfigure `prometheus.yml` accordingly).
+  - Run the Sequencer with Prometheus enabled at http://localhost:26660 (or reconfigure `prometheus.yml` accordingly).
 - `docker-compose up -d`.
 - Go to http://localhost:9000/targets (Prometheus) and ensure that the Sidecar metrics are being successfully scraped.
 - Go to http://localhost:3000 (Grafana) and login with username `admin` and password `admin`.